lethang7794/fcj-serverless-api-workshop/content/_index.md

 ![alt text](/images/diagrams/workshop-1-high-level.drawio.svg)

-You will guide with a walk-through to achieve the low level architecture:
+You will be guided with a walk-through to achieve the low level architecture:

 ![alt text](/images/diagrams/workshop-1-function-urls.drawio.svg)